Chirag-Juneja/Cyborg/README.md

 # Cyborb

-This is a repository of python and shell scripts which I frequently use.
+This is a repository of python and shell automation scripts along with my dotfiles.